corda/corda/docs/source/node-database.rst

 Schema cleanup
 """"""""""""""

-For development purpose, to remove node data run the following SQL script, also similarly delete Cordapps specific tables:
+For development purpose, to remove node data run the following SQL script against a user database as *my_user* if the user has administrative permissions or *my_admin_user* if a Corda node user has restrictive permissions:

 .. sourcecode:: sql